crxjs/chrome-extension-tools/README.md

 script to run Rollup.
 Just manage your version number in `package.json` and it will reflect in your extension build.

-Don't worry, any value in your source manifest will override that value from `package.json`! 😉
+Don't worry, any value in your source manifest will take over! 😉
 </details>

 </div>